Tasty Recipes for the Home Cook

 Slow Roasted BBQ Pork

-This pork recipe bakes at 275° F. When using tough cut and meat, low-temperature baking allows the fat to render slowly and the collagen to break down, resulting in a more tender, juicy, and flavorful end product
+This pork roast recipe is cooked at a gentle 275° F. When you use tougher cuts of meat, slow baking at lower temperatures allows the fat to melt beautifully and the collagen to soften, creating a dish that’s extra tender, juicy, and packed with flavor.

-Using an instant-read thermometer is the most accurate way to determine doneness.
+Using an instant-read thermometer is the most accurate method for determining doneness.
 However, if you don’t have one, here are a couple of cues to look for:

 • The meat easily tears off—use a fork to shred a piece of meat.
 If it comes off easily, it is cooked properly.